Walt Disney World Monorail System: Pre-recorded announcements

 The monorail system uses a set of pre-recorded announcements to instruct and entertain passengers.
 Prior to departure when the pilot closes the doors, an announcement asks guests to "Please stand clear of the doors.
 Por favor manténganse alejado de las puertas."
-One of the most well-known phrases within the resort, it was recorded by Jack Wagner, who was known as "the Voice of Disneyland."
+One of the most well-known phrases within the resort was recorded by Jack Wagner who was known as "the Voice of Disneyland."
 During the system's early years, the trains featured Wagner's narration of the sights and scenery along the way, as well as information on special events, the resort, and the monorail system itself.
 Although his narration has since been replaced, Wagner can still be heard today as the "Please stand clear of the doors" phrase remains with his voice, partly because it is installed on a separate system.

 In 1988 following the construction of the Grand Floridian Resort stop, Kevin Miles replaced Jack Wagner as the voiceover.
 Miles worked in Epcot as part of the 'Voices of Liberty' in the American Adventure pavilion at World Showcase.
-Sometime before 1998, Disney employee Matt Hanson replaced Kevin Miles, and in 2004 Hanson was replaced by Joe Hursh.
-Hanson is still with the Walt Disney Company.
-On April 13, 2012, at around 5:00 EDT, Disney activated a newer version of the monorail narration that features Tom Kane.
+Sometime before 1998, Disney employee Matt Hanson replaced Kevin Miles, and in 2004 Hanson's recordings were replaced by Joe Hursh.
+On April 13, 2012, at around 5:00 EDT, Disney activated a version of the monorail narration that features Tom Kane.

+On August 25, 2026, Disney activated an updated version of the narration on the Express Monorail.
+Updates include referring to "Monorail Cast Members" as opposed to "Monorail Hosts & Hostesses", as well as "No smoking or vaping" updated from "No smoking" only.
+On August 26, 2026, it was confirmed that all monorail lines received the voiceover update.
+The Epcot monorail line features a snippet of audio from Walt Disney talking about Epcot.
+The Epcot spiel removes references to Future World and the "upcoming" experiences originally announced at the D23 Expo in 2019, as well as canceled attractions that never opened such as the Play!
+Pavilion.
+It also now showcases the existing experiences (e.g. 'Guardians of the Galaxy: Cosmic Rewind', World Nature, etc.) No voiceover artist has been identified at this time.